hannibal002/SkyHanni/docs/tutorials/graph_network.md

 #### Disjoined Networks

 All nodes that connect are one network.
-When the connection breaks (or a new node gets added that is not connected to the network) we have multiple networks.
+Breaking connections (e.g. via adding a new node that is not connected to the network) creates multiple disjointed networks.
-This is not a stable state, we want to fix this.
+This unstable state requires fixing.
 Therefore, the **Error Finder** will flag such cases when saving.

 There are also specific commands that come in handy: